 Youth center for child refugees

-Funding for the activities of the HCF and the youth center
+Financing the projects of the Help Center for Foreigners and the youth center